 - Galileo Galilee was the genius who invented the telescope, right?
 Wrong.
 He has effectively stolen it from Hans Lipperhey, a German spectacle maker.
-Galileo simply improved the device and used it to discover new celestial bodies.
-Because Galileo was a highly skilled in selling observations to his contemporary scientific world, the true inventor has rarely been mentioned at all.
-Everyone knows who Galileo Galilee was and most people are still convinced that he invented the telescope.
+Galileo improved the device and used it to discover new celestial bodies.
+Because Galileo was highly skilled in selling observations to his contemporary scientific world, the true inventor has rarely been mentioned at all.
+Everyone knows who Galileo Galilee was; most people are still convinced that he invented the telescope.
 Galileo Galilee made little effort to point to the original inventor – a circumstance that sheds some light on a surprisingly sinister side of his character.

 - Alexander Graham Bell invented the telephone, correct?
 Not quite.
 It was the Italian Antonio Meucci who made the first long-distance call.
 However, he was unable to patent his invention effectively.
 Lack of English skills and a general lack of sales ability stripped him of the fruits of his work.
 The sales wizard Alexander Graham Bell effectively copied Meucci’s invention, patented it, and used it to gain great fame and riches.